Table of content

 - Open your domain in the browser:

-When prompted, create an empty file named FIRST_INSTALL in the root directory of your TYPO3 installation.
-This file activates the TYPO3 installation tool and starts the setup process.
+When prompted, create an empty file.
+Name the file FIRST_INSTALL.
+Place it in the root directory of your TYPO3 installation.
+This file activates the TYPO3 installation help and starts the setup process.

 5.2 System environment check: